Manson Murders, 50 Years - August 9, 1969...

 "What do you do now between our potlucks?"

-“I pal around with McQueen.
-He and I ‘appear’ at Le Mans every year and at the Twelve Hours of Sebring, and we hit the Land Speed Racing over at el Mirage in the Mojave.
-We quietly tool-up and race our own cars and bikes and we usually come in first… but no one sees.
-And if we aren’t doing that, we’re haunting Clint Eastwood out in Monterrey.
-We play pranks on the guy, you know, having pens drop or hiding stuff on the man, just messing with him enough to make his day a little bit less perfect out there in ‘Pacific Coast Heaven.’
-Up until this year, Steve and I kept a close eye on Clint’s neighbour, Doris Day, just because she’s a ray of sunshine wherever she is.
-Doris is ‘up there’ now, you know,” Jay points to the sky, his expression sorrowful, adding, “You can often hear her singing Que Sera, Sera with her son, Terry, from a far off cloud.”
+"I pal around with McQueen.
+He's up there with us, you know.
+I ‘appear' with him at Le Mans every year, and at the Twelve Hours of Sebring.
+We hit the Land Speed Racing over at el Mirage in the Mojave, too.
+We quietly tool up and race our own cars and bikes, and we usually come in first, but no one sees us, of course.
+And if we aren't doing that, we're haunting Clint Eastwood out in Monterrey.
+We play pranks on the guy, you know, having pens drop or hiding stuff on the dude, just messing with him enough to make his day a little less perfect out there in 'Pacific Coast Heaven.'"

 "You still working with horses?" asks Jay of Shorty.

-“Yeah…” Jay says, lowering his gaze, and thinking back…
+"Yeah," Jay says, thinking back…

 Clearing her throat, Gibby adds, "Have some more ziti, Gary.
 Rosemary outdid herself this year!"